 Continuances.
 Continuances shall be governed by the provisions of Superintendence Rule 41.

 Notification to Victims.
-The State of Ohio is responsible for notifying the individual victim, if any, of the status of each case and of any public proceedings.
+The State of Ohio is responsible for notifying the individual victim or victim's representative, if any, of the status of each case and of any public proceedings.